Christopher W. Betts

 - a group of nine underwriters (including Morgan Stanley and Bank of America Merrill Lynch) in the US$9.2 billion global rights issue by China Construction Bank, the largest-ever rights issue by an Asian issuer;

-- China Rongsheng Heavy Industries on its US$1.8 billion global IPO and listing on the Hong Kong Stock Exchange;
+- China Rongsheng Heavy Industries in its US$1.8 billion global IPO and listing on the Hong Kong Stock Exchange;

-- China Telecom on its US$10 billion acquisition of fixed line networks from China Telecommunications Corporation;
+- China Telecom in its US$10 billion acquisition of fixed line networks from China Telecommunications Corporation;

-- Morgan Stanley, UBS and CICC as financial advisors on the US$8.2 billion acquisition of additional fixed-line networks by China Telecom from China Telecommunications Corporation;
+- Morgan Stanley, UBS and CICC as financial advisors in the US$8.2 billion acquisition of additional fixed-line networks by China Telecom from China Telecommunications Corporation;

 - Warburg Pincus Asia in its US$200 million Series A preferred share investment in China Auto Rental Holdings Inc., the largest car rental company in China;

-- Scor SE, the world’s fifth-largest reinsurance company, on its US$50 million cornerstone investment in the US$3.1 billion IPO of PICC Group;
+- SCOR SE, the world’s fifth-largest reinsurance company, in its US$50 million cornerstone investment in the US$3.1 billion IPO of PICC Group;

-- Chengwei Capital on its HK$220 million sale of ordinary shares in the share capital of Anton Oilfield Services Group, an oilfield service company in China, to Schlumberger Far East Inc., an oilfield services and equipment company listed on the New York stock exchange; and
+- HK$220 million sale of ordinary shares in the share capital of Anton Oilfield Services Group, an oilfield service company in China, to Schlumberger Far East Inc., an oilfield services and equipment company listed on the New York stock exchange; and

-- Chengwei Capital on its HK$400 million (US$52.8 million) placing of shares in Sunny Optical Technology (Group), Ltd., an optical components and instruments manufacturer listed on the Hong Kong Stock Exchange, through Morgan Stanley as placing agent.
+- HK$400 million (US$52.8 million) placing of shares in Sunny Optical Technology (Group), Ltd., an optical components and instruments manufacturer listed on the Hong Kong Stock Exchange, through Morgan Stanley as placing agent.